 ” Our ultimate goal is to establish and maintain a strategic investment portfolio for every client.
 This includes portfolio construction, security selection, portfolio monitoring and trade oversight,” ~Personal Capital Website

-I had a productive and informative meeting with a financial advisor where I received an analysis of my personal investment portfolio.
+I had a productive and informative meeting with a financial advisor where I received a complete analysis and personal portfolio review.